Mount Storm King

 Mount Storm King’s short but steep trail begins within walking distance of Olympic National Park’s Lake Crescent Lodge and yet offers, among other features, a bit of solitude away from the consistent procession of visitors that bypass it in favor of the ever-popular Marymere Falls.
 The trail is enclosed by mostly coniferous forest throughout its length, although a few rocky outcrops and parted boughs justify the climb with increasingly grand glimpses until the craggy summit is attained with views down Lake Crescent and up Aurora and Happy Lake ridges.
 Furthermore, an array of intriguing wildflowers accents the forest in the spring and summer months.
 Although vehicle traffic far below on Highway 101 can sometimes be heard, the chattering rush of Barnes Creek, hidden from sight deep in the wooded valley riven on the mountain’s southern flank, is a near constant companion.
 The rigorous ascent, plentiful flora, and vertigo-inducing vistas are not the mountain’s only breathtaking features: views usually open where solid ground drops away just steps from the trail.
 Care should be exercised, especially with small children.

 The star of Mount Storm King’s spring wildflower season is the western fairy slipper (Calypso bulbosa var. occidentalis), a native orchid species.
 Also known as “Hider-of-the-North” for its reclusive nature and irregular distribution (usually only in old-growth or otherwise long undisturbed forest), it is nevertheless populous throughout this mountain enclave from nearly bottom to top.
 Most often sporting shades of lavender and magenta, western fairy slippers can also appear as pale as tawny white, especially as they age.
 Resist the urge to pick or uproot the orchids for souvenirs, which nearly always kills them, as they are delicate in structure and dependent upon relationships with other species in their environment to survive.
-Mount Storm King Trail, May 17, 2014 and May 20, 2017.
+Mount Storm King Trail, Olympic National Park, Washington.

 From Mount Storm King’s summit, Aurora Ridge appears nearly sky-borne above the cloud-filled valley below.
 When views from the trail are shrouded, linger a bit – the roving clouds that frequently wreath Lake Crescent’s cradling mountains take flight as quickly as they gather, often leaving moments of crystal, sunlit clarity in their wake.

 The summit also peers down Lake Crescent’s longest arm, which stretches westward directly from the base of Mount Storm King.
-Mount Storm King Trail, May 17, 2014.
+Mount Storm King Trail, Olympic National Park, Washington.

 © 2015-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.